-- (3) Average correlation coefficient of peer companies - The correlation coefficients are calculated based upon the price data used to calculate the historical volatilities and is used to model the way in which each entity tends to move in relation to its peers. - (4) Risk-free interest rate - Risk-free interest rate was estimated based on the market yield of US Government Bond with maturity close to the expected term of the options, plus country risk spread. - (5) Expected dividend yield - The dividend yield was estimated by the Company based on its expected dividend policy over the expected term of the options.
+- (3) Average correlation coefficient of peer companies The correlation coefficients are calculated based upon the price data used to calculated. - The correlation coefficients are calculated based upon the price data used to calculate the historical volatilities and is used to model the way in which each entity tends to move in relation to its peers. - (4) Risk-free interest rate Risk-free interest rate was estimated based on the market yield of US Government Bond with maturity close to the expected term of the options, plus country risk spread. - (5) Expected dividend yield The dividend yield was estimated by the Company based on its expected dividend policy over the expected term of the options.